00jw/shibboleth-configs-oxford/README.md

 ## shibboleth2.test.xml

 Rename to shibboleth2.xml for use.
 For generating the metadata required for registration.
+Be sure to add the correct entityID x

 ## shibboleth2.production.xml